 - What Can You Claim Compensation For After A Fatal Cycling Or Bike Accident

 - Helpful Guides After Fatal Accidents And Death Caused By Cycling

-Fatal cycling or bike accidents are accidents involving a cyclist that sadly end in death.
+Fatal cycling or bike accidents are accidents involving a cyclist that sadly ends in death.
 This can be an instantaneous death caused by a bike or life-threatening injuries that the victim cannot recover from.
-The type of accident we will explore further relates to incidents involving bicycles rather than motorcycles.
-As more people choose to use their bikes to get around in the interest of getting more exercise and being kinder to the environment, the rate of fatal cycling accidents increases.
+The type of accident we will explore further relates to incidents involving bicycles rather than motorcycles as more people choose to use their bikes to get around in the interest of getting more exercise and being kinder to the environment, the rate of fatal cycling accidents increases.

 - Even though a family member is not financially dependent on the deceased, they may still claim as they have experienced pain and suffering due to the loss.
 As you can imagine, losing a family member to a fatal cycling accident would be painful and traumatic.